Vicki Vann

-Victoria "Vicki" Vann (born Victoria Araceli Denise Vann Bradford Turnbough, July 14, 1980) is an American country music artist, model, actress and businesswoman.
+Victoria "Vicki" Araceli Denise Vann Bradford Turnbough (née Turnbough, born July 14, 1963) is an American country music artist, entrepreneur, and businesswoman.
 She has been called the Cinderella of country music and was chosen to appear as a featured artist in a Country Music Television documentary called "Waiting in the Wings."
 The documentary focuses on the ongoing struggles of the African American music artists in the country music industry.

 Early years

 Victoria Vann was born in Los Angeles, California.
 Her father was born in Mississippi and was one of the original founding members of the Grammy Award Winning Gospel Group, Mighty Clouds of Joy.
 Her mother, whose family is of European descent, worked as a model for print ads and television, and later as a bookkeeper for a company that manufactured high-quality drafting instruments, drafting machines and drafting scales for students, the graphic artists industry, and professionals such as civil engineers.
 As a young girl Vicki was exposed to various types of music including gospel, jazz, and country, however her love for country music grew very strong and grew to be her preferred style.
 Among her musical influences are Sarah Vaughan, Nancy Wilson, Aretha Franklin, Elvis Presley, Amy Grant, Crystal Gayle, Dolly Parton, Diana Ross, Donny Hathaway, Barbra Streisand, Karen Carpenter, Linda Ronstadt, Marie Osmond, Reba McEntire, Joni Mitchell, Patsy Cline, and Loretta Lynn.
 But perhaps her greatest musical influence of all was her very own dad, despite the fact that her father, a Baptist minister, was a member of the world-famous gospel group, Mighty Clouds of Joy.
 Recognizing his daughter's talent, Vicki's dad wanted her to become the next Aretha Franklin, but the talented beauty had other plans.
 While attending in high school she was named Homecoming Princess and voted most shy among her high school classmates.
 Vann later attended Occidental College where she earned a degree in psychology, and graduate school soon followed where she earned a master's degree in education from Azusa Pacific University.
 While at college she discovered her love of acting.
 It helped her cope with her overwhelming shyness she suffered throughout her childhood and teenage years.
 Following graduation Vicki decided to become a kindergarten teacher while she worked at perfecting her craft.
 While teaching school by day, Vicki was gigging with her band at night and on weekends all around Southern California at street fairs, festivals, and speedways in addition to going on multiple auditions.
 She performed in Nashville on her first trip to Tennessee and set up a booth at Fan Fair, currently CMA Music Festival.
 She gathered up some players and traveled to Zürich, Switzerland to play the 38 Days of Country Music Festival there alongside Pam Tillis and Neal McCoy.
 After such a hectic performing schedule for about four years, Vicki said 'Goodbye' to her kindergarten students and decided to pursue her singing career full-time.
 Vicki Vann had decided to focus on singing and pursue a professional career in country music.